ariadne-cps/ariadne/README.md

 ##### macOS
 1. Install the Command Line Developer Tools (will also be asked when installing Homebrew) from the Apple Store

 2. Install Homebrew from http://brew.sh/ .
-Homebrew packages required: `cmake git mpfr gmp cairo`
+Homebrew packages required: `cmake git mpfr gmp cairo` and `gcc@10` if using GCC.

 For Cairo support, you may need to set up a permanent variable for the path of pkgconfig by adding the following line in your `~\.bash_profile`: